ksaaskil/django-rbac/article.md

     return HttpResponse("Hello, world.
 You're at the core index.")
 ```

-Set up a URL that points to the view:
+Set up a URL to point to the view:

 ```python
 # rbac/core/urls.py